jacobhyphenated/PokerServer/README.md

 One example of a situation where you might expect the error json response would be if you tried to call the Turn method before the flop was dealt.
 This would give you an error message telling you that the opporation is not allowed given the current state of the hand.

+For JSONP requests, the only supported error field is the *error* field, with a generic message.
+However, for JSONP, the http status code of 400 will be returned for all errors.

 Security
 ==========